Structure Formation and Microlensing with Axion Miniclusters: Axion Miniclusters

 If PQ symmetry is broken before or during inflation then the axion field takes on a uniform value across the observed Universe, with the addition of small isocurvature perturbations from the finite temperature during inflation, and density perturbations inherited from the adiabatic perturbations in the hot Big Bang plasma.
 On the other hand, if PQ symmetry is broken after inflation then topological defects and large amplitude axion field fluctuations are present on scales of order the horizon size at symmetry breaking~\cite{Hogan:1988mp,Sikivie:1982qv,1987PhLB..195..361H}.
 In this case, since each horizon volume is causally disconnected, the axion field is uncorrelated across different horizon volumes and drawn from the distribution $\phi/f_a\in \mathcal{U}[-\pi,\pi]$.

 The Kibble mechanism~\cite{1976JPhA....9.1387K} smoothes the axion field on the horizon scale until such a time that the axion mass becomes cosmically relevant, which defines the second important epoch in the life of the axion.
-At this epoch, the topological defects decay, and the axion field is left with large amplitude isocurvature fluctuations on the horizon scale.
-These fluctuations of order $f_a$ between horizon volumes provide the initial conditions for the axion field on small scales.
+At this epoch, the topological defects decay, and the axion field is left with large amplitude isocurvature fluctuations on the horizon scale.\footnote{It is important to realise that these minicluster isocurvature fluctuations seeded by the PQ phase transition are unrelated to the ``axion isocurvature mode'' constrained by large scale CMB anisotropies~\cite{2009ApJS..180..330K}.
+The ``axion isocurvature mode'' is produced by vacuum fluctuations during inflation in the scenario when PQ symmetry is broken before inflation.
+The fluctuations are thus scale invariant, and contribute to large angle anisotropies.
+The minicluster isocurvature mode is not scale invariant: the power dies off rapidly on scales larger than the horizon size at the QCD phase transition ($k<k_0$) and does not contribute to the observed CMB anisotropies.} These fluctuations of order $f_a$ between horizon volumes provide the initial conditions for the axion field on small scales.
 It is these fluctuations that subsequently evolve into gravitationally bound miniclusters.
 Thus, as long as $f_a$ is low enough that SSB occurs during the normal thermal evolution of the Universe, then miniclusters are a logical possibility.

 The time $t_0$ when the axion mass becomes significant is given by $3H(t_0)\approx m_a$, with $H$ the Hubble rate.
 The axion acquires its mass due to non-perturbative effects such as instantons~\cite{1981RvMP...53...43G}, which evolve with temperature as $m_a=m_{a,0}(T/\mu)^{-n}$.
 Therefore the critical time $t_0$ depends on the index $n$ giving the temperature evolution.
 From this time onwards the axion field oscillates about its own quadratic potential minimum, and the equation of state for the background axion energy density becomes the same as that of pressureless matter~\cite{1983PhLB..120..127P,1983PhLB..120..133A,1983PhLB..120..137D}.
 The epoch when axion oscillations begin thus determines the axion relic density.
 Appendix~\ref{appendix:relic_density} computes the range of $(m_a,f_a)$ for various $n$ for which axions provide the total DM relic density while having $f_a$ small enough for SSB to occur after inflation.